apache/flink/docs/faq.md

 ### How can I figure out why a program failed?

-- Thw JobManager web frontend (by default on port 8081) displays the exceptions of failed tasks.
+- The JobManager web frontend (by default on port 8081) displays the exceptions of failed tasks.
 - If you run the program from the command-line, task exceptions are printed to the standard error stream and shown on the console.